 - No illustration notes please.

-- On March 2nd, I will put up the contest post and you will need to post your story in the comment section of that post.
-If you have your own blog and want to post your story there also, please do.
-And let us know your post link.
+- Between March 2nd and March 6th, post your story on your blog if you have one and want to and put the link in the comments of this post.
+Or copy and paste the entire story in the comments of this post.
 I ask for the link so that people will visit each other and find new friends in the kid lit community.
 Please make sure you put your name in the post.
-If you have any trouble at all posting the story, please email me and I will be happy to do it for you: firstname.lastname@example.org.
+If you have any trouble at all posting the link or the story, please email me and I will be happy to do it for you: firstname.lastname@example.org.

-- Deadline for posting the story in the comments is Tuesday, March 6, at 11:59pm.
+- Deadline for posting the story or the link in the comments is Monday, March 6, at 11:59pm.